Decision support tools for the identification and management of invasive non-native aquatic species

 Aquatic Species Invasiveness Screening Kit (AS-ISK)

-The previous, taxon-specific invasiveness toolkits (available here below) have been replaced by a single risk identification (screening) tool that is applicable to all aquatic plants and animals from any type of aquatic system (marine, brackish, freshwater).
-This new toolkit was derived from the generic screening module of the ENSARS:
+The previous, taxon-specific invasiveness toolkits (available here below) have been replaced by a single risk identification (screening) tool, AS-ISK (Copp et al. 2016), which is applicable to all aquatic plants and animals from any type of aquatic system (marine, brackish, freshwater).
+The AS-ISK was created by integrating the generic screening module of the ENSARS into the architecture of FISK v2.03:

 Management Options Impact Assessment Scheme for Non-native Freshwater Fishes